sourcecrypto/sourcecrypto.github.io/toml/tag-definitions.md

 Every SuperSource Item must have at least one of the following tags: (maybe need more 'super'-tags) 'organization' -for non profit
 'business' -for profit
-'protocol'
+'platform'
+'protocol' (for the main webpage, and\or github)
 'app'
 'research-paper'
 'documentation'
 'blog'
 'academic'
+'resources'
+'presentation'
+'podcast'
+'video'
+'image'
+'whitepaper'
+'press-release'

 'state'  For state\federal govt based projects 'enterprise' For private and\or permissioned chains 'dlt'

-Any blockchain or dlt will be one of the three 'private-permissioned'
+Any core blockchain or dlt protocol will be one of the three 'private' (these are always permissioned) 'public-permissioned'
-'public-permissioned'
-'public'
+'public' (these are typically permissionless)

 ### Bitcoin Related